Ex-leader Poroshenko to go to Ukraine to face charges

 Poroshenko spoke Sunday at a news conference in Warsaw hours before he is to fly Monday from the Polish capital to Kyiv, Ukraine, where he is to face the allegations in court.

-A prosecutor has alleged that Poroshenko was involved in the sale of large amounts of coal that helped finance Russian-backed separatists in eastern Ukraine in 2014-15.
+A prosecutor has alleged that Poroshenko, one of Ukraine’s richest businessmen, was involved in the sale of large amounts of coal that helped finance Russian-backed separatists in eastern Ukraine in 2014-15.
+He is owner of the Roshen confectionery empire.
+The Kyiv court has already frozen Poroshenko’s assets as part of its investigation into the allegations of high treason.

-Poroshenko insists that he is innocent and accuses prosecutors under his successor, President Volodymyr Zelenskyy, of seeking to harm him politically to distract from Ukraine’s widespread problems, including economic woes and rising deaths from COVID-19.
+Poroshenko insists that he is innocent.
+He accuses his successor, President Volodymyr Zelenskyy, of seeking to discredit him politically to distract from Ukraine’s widespread problems, including economic woes and rising deaths from COVID-19.

+“I will return to Ukraine to fight for Ukraine,” Poroshenko said, adding that he considers fighting the “politically motivated” charges to be part of his patriotic fight for the nation.

+Despite the seriousness of the charges, Poroshenko seemed upbeat Sunday.
+When asked by a reporter if he expects to be arrested upon his return home, he answered, “Definitely not.”

 Poroshenko said he sees charges he faces as harmful for the country at such a time.
-He said Ukraine’s leadership is responsible for unity in the country, and what “Russia is really is looking for is disintegration and conflict inside the country.”
+He said Ukraine’s leadership is responsible for national unity, and what “Russia is really looking for is disintegration and conflict inside the country.”

 “I think this is a very irresponsible action of the current leadership to disintegrate the country and ruin the unity,” he said.

-“I will fight for Ukraine,” Poroshenko said, adding that he considers a fight against the “politically motivated” charges to be part of his fight for the nation.
+Poroshenko was defeated by voters following a corruption scandal and a mixed record on reforms, but he emerged with strong credentials a patriot for his work in rebuilding the Ukrainian army as it fought Russian-backed insurgent fighters in the east.

+For his part, Zelenskyy says he is waging a fight against oligarchs that is aimed at reducing their influence in Ukraine’s political and economic life.

-Poroshenko, one of the country’s richest people, is owner of the Roshen confectionery empire.
-He has been outside Ukraine, meeting with leaders in Brussels, Warsaw and elsewhere.
+Poroshenko has been outside of Ukraine for weeks, meeting with leaders in Brussels, Berlin and other European capitals.

-The Kyiv court has already frozen Poroshenko’s assets as part of its investigation into the allegations of high treason.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.